LeChatErrant/lantern/README.md

 # Documentation

 Documentation is currently being written and should be available soon.
 At this moment, simply refers to [API-template wiki page](https://github.com/LeChatErrant/API-template/wiki/Create-new-resource)

+# Work in progress

+ - [ ] More options when creating API resource (especially which relations to create)
+ - [ ] Init new project from scratch
+ - [ ] Edit an existing resource
+ - [ ] Delete resource

 # How to contribute